ibm-cloud-docs/storage-scale/destroying-resources.md

 2. If you select the option to destroy resources, decide whether you want to destroy all of them.
 This action cannot be undone.
 3. Confirm the action by entering the workspace name in the text box and click **Destroy**.

-## Destroying resources using the CLI
+## Destroying resources by using the CLI
 {: #deleting-resources-cli}
 {: cli}